jkeohan/scatterplot-workshop/module-6-adding-a-legend.md

 }
 ```

-We need this to run the first time the script loads so let's configure the getData function to run legendData in both the if\else statements.
+We need this to run the first time the script loads so let's configure the getData function to run legendData in the if\else statement.

 ```
   if (storage) {